 Teacher perspectives: impact on student learning

-In this video, teachers explain their view of what curriculum-linked careers learning has a positive impact on student learning.
+In this video, teachers explain their view of how career learning has a positive impact on student learning.

 Research shows that in young people the connection-making process in the brain is still developing, and so students need support in seeing the link between the new context and their prior learning.
 (You can find out more about this on our Science of Learning course!)